- Most commonly prescribed for treating acne

 Similarly, you should not take this medication without speaking to your doctor if you are breastfeeding.
 Oxytetracycline can get into your breast milk, which may be harmful to your baby.
 Learn more about taking oxyteracycline during pregnancy and breastfeeding.

-The active ingredient contained in this medicine is oxytetracycline.
+The main active ingredient within this medicine is: Oxytetracycline dihydrate

 How it works - get your medicine in 3 simple steps